Rent Paid Journal entry results in

 3) Rent Paid Journal entry:

-The rent paid journal entry will be a debit to the Rental Liability which is already recorded above and credit to the Bank GL.
-So, it results in nullifying the rental liability and resulting entry is debit to the rent and credit to the Bank GL.
+The rent-paid journal entry will debit the Rental Liability, which is already recorded above, and credit the Bank GL.
+Thus, it nullifies the rental liability, and the resulting entry debits the rent and credits the Bank GL.

 Frequently Asked Questions: